MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-pro-setup-config-data.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

 ## Prerequisites

+Before you beging to configure data in the Common Data Service (CDS), the following prerequisites must be met:

-1. Provisioned a CE environment and an F&O environment for Project Operations
+1. Provision a CDS environment and a Dynamics 365 Finance environment for Project Operations.
-2. Legal entity information from F&O has flowed into CE i.e. Company entity on CE has the following company records:
+2. Legal entity information from Dynamics 365 Finance is shared to the CDS environment.
+This means that the **Company** entity in CDS has the following company records:
-  a.
-THPM
+  - THPM
-  b.
-USPM
+  - USPM
-  c.
-GBPM
+  - GBPM

 ## Install setup and configuration data